plyp-us/plyp-us.github.io/_posts/2023-09-01-always-be-flanking.md

 # Cheat!
 Steal lifehacks that work!

+NEVER settle; never get complacent ... ***ALWAYS BE FLANKING*** your own mindset.
+Develop ways to force yourself to get better self-awareness.

 Based on your experience with time mgmt and organizational toolchains, experiment with new systems of time mgmt and organization.

 # Brainstorming The Discipline of Brainstorming